fmrtl73/pxdocs/content/key-management/azure-kv/_index.md

 During installation,

 1. Use argument `-secret_type azure-kv -cluster_secret_key <secret-id>` when starting Portworx to specify the secret type as vault and the cluster-wide secret key.
-2. Use `-e` docker option to expose the Azure Key Vault enviornment variables.
+2. Use `-e` docker option to expose the Azure Key Vault environment variables.

 #### Existing installation